 '''

-| type
+info(Tab, Item) -> Value | undefined

-Value = term()
+Types:

 '''

 Returns the information associated with Item for the table Tab, or returns undefined if Tab does not refer an existing ETS table.
-If Tab is not of the correct type, or if Item is not one of the allowed values, this function fails with reason badarq.
+If Tab is not of the correct type, or if Item is not one of the allowed values, this function fails with reason badarg.